London 1883 chess tournament

+Introduction of the chess clock

 The tournament was also notable for the first use of the double-sided chess clock, invented and manufactured by Thomas Bright Wilson of Manchester Chess Club.

+Claims to being the best chess player

 A common story relates to an incident that occurred at the tournament banquet, when the St. George Chess Club President proposed a toast to the best chess player in the world and both Steinitz and Zukertort stood up at the same time to thank him.
 Research by Edward Winter suggests that this story has been embellished.

+Irregularities

 A game between Mason and Winawer was played, adjourned and resumed, but upon resumption the black knight on e7 was mistakenly placed on d7.
 Neither player noticed at the time and Winawer played the illegal, but powerful, Nc5! setting up a Ne4+ and eventually winning the match, with the mistake not being spotted until after the game concluded.
 It was not until days later that the mistake was noticed.

+Patronage

 The tournament book was dedicated to Prince Leopold, Duke of Albany, for his patronage of the tournament.